 This integration populates the summary graphs and the main functions table.
 Install this integration and ensure that Lambda metrics are reporting in your account.

-Note: Metrics in the Cloud Function UI are delayed ~10 minutes, as this is the default speed at which Datadog polls AWS APIs.
+Note: Metrics in the Serverless page are delayed by ~10 minutes, as this is the default speed at which Datadog polls AWS APIs.
 To find out if your delay can be decreased, contact Datadog support.

-Install this if you want to see logs from your Lambda functions in the function detail page.
-This also populates the additional metrics such as Memory Used (avg) and Last Start in your functions table.
+Install this to see logs from your Lambda functions in the function detail page.
+This also populates additional metrics, such as Memory Used (avg) and Last Start in your functions table.

 To enable this, refer to the documentation for sending Lambda logs to Datadog.

 Datadog tags your Lambda functions and metrics with relevant AWS metadata and custom tags.